Tips Before You Invest in Bonds

 Here are 10 tips to consider before you invest in bonds or bond funds:

 - Don't reach for yield.
-The single biggest mistake bond investors make is reaching for yield after interest rates have declined.
+The single biggest mistake bond investors make is reaching for yield.
+This tends to happen when interest rates are low or have recently declined, or when investors feel they are not earning a rate of return they feel they need.
 Don't be tempted by higher yields offered by bonds with lower credit qualities, or focus only on gains that resulted during the prior period.
 Yield is one of many factors an investor should consider when buying a bond.
 And never forget: With higher yield comes higher risk.